Gaslamp Holds On. Riptide Cruise for Fourth Consecutive Win.

 Coming out of the intermission with a 6-2 lead, the Guardians' Oren Berengolts tracked down his own shot behind the Talons' net and gave a sweet centering dish to Zac Miszkiewicz, who potted a goal from top of the crease.

 Soon after, Mata fed a seeing-eye, behind-the-back pass to Andrew Day in the high slot.
-Day received the biscuit and sent it right to the back of the net, putting the Guardians up 8-2 with 12:33 remaining in regulation.
+Day received the biscuit and sent it right into the basket, putting the Guardians up 8-2 with 12:33 remaining in regulation.
 The Guardians got eight goals from eight different scorers, a testament to the depth and skill across their lineup.

 With a surge of late-game energy, the Talons were able to get two more on the board.
 Their third goal of the game came off a well-executed two-on-one, with Chris Sidner sending a nice sauce over to Kinsey, who caught and released the puck in one fluid motion for the hat trick goal.
 Late in the game, the Talons converted on another nice passing play off the rush, this time between Brian Pino, Jason Effertz, and Grover.
 Pino passed it across to Effertz and then continued toward the net, pulling a Guardians defenseman with him.
 Then Effertz moved it across to Grover, who snapped off a shot that squeezed through the goaltender.